JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 One option is to employ Kalman-smootheners, which could help tackle the large prediction error in especially the first 50h of the expirement.

-Another option would be to include an auto-regressive term in the observation equation of the model.
-This could assist in better performance around the peaks, as the hidden-states seem to pre-maturely drop after peeks, in some occasions.
+Another option would be to include an auto-regressive term in the observation equation of the model ($Y_t = phi.alt_1 Y_(t-1) + ... + phi.alt_p Y_(t-p) + C X_t + e_(t,2)$).
+This could assist in better performance around the ascends and descends, as the hidden-states seem to pre-maturely drop after peeks, in some occasions.
+Further, as we noted in the ACF plots of @fig:2.2_residual_diagnostics and @fig:2.3_residual_diagnostics_2d, there were some significant auto-regressive terms for the residuals.
+Adding such components directly to the model, could help mitigate this systematic part of the error and improve normality of the residuals.

 Furthermore, it could be beneficial to include another parameter-exogenous-term ($Y_t = C X_t + D u_t + e$) in the observation equation.
 As we saw in @fig:2.1_exo_y_plot, the two exogenous variables $Phi_(s,t), Phi_(I,t)$ seemed to be leading in dynamics and seasonality.
-Re-enforcing the exogenous $u_t$ onto the observation part, could help capture that behaviour better.
+Re-enforcing the exogenous $u_t$ onto the observation part, could help capture behaviour around peaks better.

 #bibliography("report.bib")